Laura Nereng, Program Manager, Customer Inspired Innovation – Clean Tech

 Emerald Technology Ventures

-Based in our Zurich office, Gina Domanig is the Managing Partner of Emerald Technology Ventures, a globally recognized investor in the areas of energy, water and materials, having invested in nearly fifty companies to date.
-In 2000 she founded Emerald as the first independent cleantech venture capital fund in Europe.
+Gina Domanig is the Managing Partner of Emerald Technology Ventures, a globally recognized investor in the areas of energy, water and materials, having invested in fifty companies to date.
+In 2000 she founded Emerald as the first independent cleantech venture capital firm in Europe.
 Gina currently serves on the boards of Pelamis, SDC Materials, Synapsense and TaKaDu.
-Previously, she also represented Emerald as a director at Agraquest (acquired by Bayer in 2012) and inge watertechnologies (acquired by BASF in 2011).
+Previously, she also represented Emerald as a director at Agraquest (acquired by Bayer CropScience in 2012) and inge watertechnologies (acquired by BASF in 2011).

 Gina has over 25 years of international business experience including banking, M&A, strategic development, and venture capital.
 Prior to starting Emerald, she was senior vice president at Sulzer, a Swiss multinational, responsible for strategic planning and M&A. During her ten year tenure, she built up a team which completed 45 transactions including acquisitions, divestitures, IPOs and JVs in industrial technology sectors.
 Gina holds MBA degrees from Thunderbird in Arizona and ESADE in Barcelona and is fluent in English, German and Spanish.